Where can terms used in Claims be defined according to lexicography rules?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-The correct response highlights that terms used in claims can be defined in the specification and drawings filed with the application.
-This aligns with lexicographic practices in patent law, which allows for clarity and specificity in patent claims.
+The correct answer is that terms used in claims can be defined in the specification and drawings filed with the application.
+This aligns with the principles of patent law, particularly those outlined in the Manual of Patent Examining Procedure (MPEP).

 Subscribe